 5 tips to keep the kids cool

-Sometimes its even too hot to go to the beach – and when Melbourne gets one of those kinds of heatwaves you need to retreat indoors.
+Sometimes it’s even too hot to go to the beach – and when Melbourne gets one of those kinds of heatwaves you need to retreat indoors to keep the kids cool.
 However by day three you’ve possibly exhausted the DVD collection, played UNO 472 times and eaten your own body weight in icy-poles.
-Everyone is a bit twitchy (mostly from the icy-poles) and you’re climbing the hot walls – it’s time to get out, just not outside.
+By now everyone is a bit twitchy (mostly from the icy-poles) and you’re climbing the hot walls – it’s time to get out, just not outside.

-Our tops tips on where to beat the heat:
+Our top tips on how to beat the heat: